stuffedwombat/stuffedwombat.github.io/dlog.md

 <h1>06.03.20 - a little bit of work</h1>

 Today I wrote the directions for the soundscape.<br>
-The amazing Britt Brady (Gato Roboto) is going to help me with sfx and music and im very excited for what he will come up with!<br>
+The amazing Mr.X is going to help me with sfx and music and im very excited for what he will come up with!<br>
 <br>
 Then I added some blood particles and stuff like that and called it a day!<br>
 I had some other things (related to real life and [Secret Project]) to do today and will later indulge in a movie night with friends.<br>